leovx/spring-boot-actuator-pcf-bug-demo/README.md

 > VCAP_APPLICATION={"app":"demo"}

-The extension should be a unnecessary bean to instantiate when health endpoint is not manually included.
+The extension should be an unnecessary bean to instantiate when health endpoint is not manually included.

 # Trigger Conditions
 0. Running on Cloud Foundry environment